The Marine Mammal Center Whistleblower Policy

 This Policy provides a procedure for reporting such suspected conduct (that is, for acting as a “whistleblower”), and prohibits retaliation against anyone who, in good faith, reports such conduct.
 TMMC will promptly and thoroughly investigate all whistleblower reports, and will take corrective action, as it deems necessary and/or appropriate.
 Such corrective action may include disciplinary action, up to and including termination of employment or volunteer services and/or civil or criminal prosecution, when warranted.

-Reports of violations or suspected violations of TMMC’s standards will be kept confidential to the extent possible, consistent with the need to conduct a thorough investigation.
+Reports of violations or suspected violations of TMMC’s standards may be sent to the email address firstname.lastname@example.org and will be kept confidential to the extent possible, consistent with the need to conduct a thorough investigation.
 In addition, individuals may report suspected misconduct anonymously by submitting a letter to either the Human Resources and Operations Manager, Executive Director, or Chief Financial and Operations Officer (the “Compliance Officers”) at The Marine Mammal Center, 2000 Bunker Road, Fort Cronkhite, Sausalito, CA 94965, except in the case of complaints regarding safety or harassment, where reporting anonymously is not feasible.
 If a complaint involves one of the Compliance Officers, such letter may be submitted to either (a) one of the other two Compliance Officers; or (b) the Chairperson of the Board of Directors of TMMC, as may be necessary.
 While anonymous reporting is acceptable, TMMC encourages and prefers direct reporting in order to facilitate the collection of such additional information as may be necessary to conduct an effective investigation.

 III.
 No Retaliation